contao/docs/docs/manual/article-management/content-elements.en.md

 **Player options:** Here you can select the different player options.

 - Autoplay
-- Hide controls
+- Hide the controls
 - Playing in a loop
-- Play inline (no full screen mode)
+- Play inline (no fullscreen mode)
 - Mute the audio output

 **Start at:** Playback starts at the specified number of seconds.
 Enter 0 to disable the feature.